Salah856/AWS_Community_ML/Sagemaker_articles/Data_Processing.md

             },
         ],
     },
-    ProcessingJobName='preprocessing-job-test',    # Giving a name to theentire job.
+    ProcessingJobName='preprocessing-job-test',  # Giving a name to the entire job.
 It should be unique ProcessingResources={
         'ClusterConfig': {
             'InstanceCount': 1,  # How many instances are required?
             'InstanceType': 'ml.m5.xlarge',   # What's the instance type?
             'VolumeSizeInGB': 5   # What should be the instance size?
         }
     },
     AppSp={
+        'ImageUri': '809912564797.dkr.ecr.us-east-2.amazonaws.com/sagemaker-processing-container:latest',
-        'ImageUri': '809912564797.dkr.ecr.us-east-2.amazonaws.com/sagemaker-processing-container:latest', # Docker Image URL
+             # Docker Image URL
         'ContainerEntrypoint': [
             'Python3','preprocessing.py'  # How to run the script ]